China Data Center Market Size and Share

 By Tier Standard: Tier 4 Gains Momentum for Mission-Critical Loads

 Tier 3 halls, with 60.57% share in 2024, remain the workhorse of the China data center market, offering 99.982% availability at an efficient cost point.
-Yet Tier 4 capacity grows at 4.98% CAGR as BFSI and algorithmic trading workloads demand 99.995% uptime.
+Yet Tier 4 capacity grows at 6.98% CAGR as BFSI and algorithmic trading workloads demand 99.995% uptime.
 The upgraded tier integrates 2N+1 redundancy across power, cooling, and network layers, translating to higher leasing rates that BFSI tenants accept to safeguard millisecond-sensitive transactions.
-Government e-services deploying digital yuan frameworks also gravitate to Tier 4 designs to meet Data Security Law specifications.
+Government e-services that deploy digital yuan frameworks also tend to gravitate towards Tier 4 designs to meet the specifications of the Data Security Law.

 Operators pursuing Tier 4 certifications face capex premiums of 10-15%, primarily in duplicate chillers, switchgear, and network fabrics.
-The payback period compresses where power densities exceed 50 kW per rack because higher rack revenue mitigates capital costs.
+The payback period compresses when power densities exceed 50 kW per rack, as higher rack revenue mitigates capital costs.
 Moreover, investors see Tier 4 assets as inflation-protected due to sticky contracts extending five years or longer.
 Consequently, the tier upgrade trend aligns with the strategic shift toward high-value, AI-centric workloads, reinforcing the upward-quality migration within the China data center market.

 By Data Center Type: Hyperscale Self-Builds Accelerate under Sovereign Mandates